Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADUser.md

 ```

 ### -GivenName
-Specifies the user's given name.
+The given name (first name) of the user.

 ```yaml
 Type: String